Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Residual unit
 ---------------

 Splam architecture consists of 20 residual units, each containing two convolutional layers.
 The model uses a grouped convolution approach with a parameter called :code:`group` set to 4.
-The hyperparameters of Splam include :code:`F` (number of filters), :code:`W` (window size), :code:`D` (dilation rate), and :code:`G` (groups), which are shown as (:code:`F`, :code:`W`, :code:`D`, :code:`G`) in :numref:`splam_model` (b).
+The hyperparameters of Splam include :code:`F` (number of filters), :code:`W` (window size), :code:`D` (dilation rate), and :code:`G` (groups), which are shown as (:code:`F`, :code:`W`, :code:`D`, :code:`G`) in :numref:`splam-model` (b).
 The concept of grouped convolution, which allows for memory saving with minimal accuracy loss, is inspired by the ResNext model.

 ..
 For a convolutional layer, nucleotide in the sequence, it checks the region of :code:`F x (W-1)`, and therefore :code:`2F x (W-1)` neighboring positions for a residual unit.
 Furthermore, in a grouped convolution with :code:`G` groups, :code:`F/G` filters are applied to each :code:`F/G` of the input for a $G$× reduction in parameters used.
 In total, there are 651,715 parameters in Splam.

-Each convolutional layer in the residual unit follows a batch normalization and a rectified linear unit (ReLU) :numref:`splam_model` (b), and the input of the unit is residually connected to its output.
+Each convolutional layer in the residual unit follows a batch normalization and a rectified linear unit (ReLU) :numref:`splam-model` (b), and the input of the unit is residually connected to its output.
 He et al. :cite:p:`he2016deep` introduced residual units to address the issue of training accuracy degradation in deep learning.
 The inclusion of shortcut connections enables successful training of deeper models using simple stochastic gradient descent (SGD) with backpropagation, leading to improved accuracy as the depth increases.

 Residual group
 ---------------

 A group of four residual units forms a bigger residual group, and 20 RUs are clustered into five residual groups.
 Residual groups are stacked such that the output of the i \ :sup:`th`\  residual group is connected to the i+1 \ :sup:`th`\  residual group.
 Furthermore, the output of each residual group undergoes a convolutional layer with the parameters :code:`(64, 1, 1)`, and then being added to all the other outputs of residual groups (residual connections colored in red), which then is passed into the last convolutional layer in :code:`(3, 1, 1)` and a softmax layer. :code:`F` is set to :code:`64` for all convolutional layers, and for each residual group, :code:`W` is set to :code:`11`, :code:`11`, :code:`11`, :code:`21`, and :code:`21`, and :code:`D` is set to :code:`1`, :code:`5`, :code:`10`, :code:`15`, and :code:`20` in residual groups in sequence. :code:`G` is by default is :code:`1` for all convolutional layers, but set to :code:`4` in the residual units.
-We visualized the architecture of Splam in :numref:`splam_model`.
+We visualized the architecture of Splam in :numref:`splam-model`.
 For each nucleotide position, its total neighboring span of the Splam model is

 .. math::